Updated February 2019

 The third critical period comes around 12 months (give or take) when your baby starts walking.
 This shouldn’t present a major stumbling block if the owners have crossed the first two thresholds successfully.
 Rather, it will allow parents to begin focusing on structured, fun interactions between their child and dog, such as appropriate games, rudimentary pseudo-training and more (click here for a nice video example of this).

-To summarize, taking the time to prepare your dog for the arrival of your baby can pay dividends, put your mind at ease and will offer a wholesome and mutually rewarding relationship for all family members involved.
+To summarize, taking the time to prepare your dog for the arrival of your baby can pay dividends, put your mind at ease, and offer a wholesome and mutually rewarding relationship for all family members involved.

 It needn’t be this way.